-Case Studies - Making A Difference - Great Yarmouth Community Champions
+Case Studies - Making A Difference - Great Yarmouth Community Champions accessing local shops and churches and helping families with forming new friendships.

 Great Yarmouth Community Champion Ana shared her 'I've Had Mine' poster in Portuguese in an online Portuguese community chat site.
 Local residents from that community fed back that they had decided to take up the vaccination offer after seeing her advocating for it.